Sex differences in schizophrenia: Clinical presentation

 Symptom expression systematically differs between men and women.
 Women are more likely to experience high levels of depressive symptoms (i.e., low mood, anhedonia, fatigue) at illness onset and over the course of illness.
 Men are more likely to experience more negative symptoms than women at illness onset.
 There is conflicting evidence related to sex differences in the expression of positive symptoms.
 Some studies have found that women are more likely to experience positive symptoms.
 Other studies have found no significant sex differences in the expression of positive symptoms.
 Younger age of onset is also related to earlier hospitalizations in men and more acute symptom severity in women.

 Ties have been found between schizophrenic women's estrogen levels and their level of schizophrenia symptoms.
 Such women have sometimes been found to benefit from hormonal treatment.
 Menstrual psychosis and postpartum psychosis may in some cases be linked to an underlying schizophrenic condition.
+During a study conducted with a sample of 272 schizophrenia patients separated by four age groups and gender adults <35, 35–65, 65–80, >80 data was collected comparing specific schizophrenia symptoms and nonspecific symptoms seen in other psychiatric disorders.
+They used the BPRS (Brief Psychiatric Rating Scale) assessing (SANS) Scale for Assessment of Negative Symptoms and (SAPS) Scale for Assessment of Positive Symptoms.
+Where they gathered and provided data regarding the hypothesis of sex and age differences in symptoms and severity with schizophrenia.
+This study showed that men reflected higher severity of negative symptoms than women for all age groups (<35 and 35–65) except for the last two elderly (65-80 and >80) age groups, where women experience higher severity and more negative symptoms then men (Gur et al., 1996).
+This makes us wonder if the theory of decreased estrogen may be the cause of the second peak in women around menopause.
+It is known that women experience severe symptoms during low levels of estrogen for example during menstrual cycles.